HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-Parcel stands as the second most popular alternative to Webpack, boasting a notable adoption rate among developers.
+Parcel stands as the second most popular alternative to webpack, boasting a notable adoption rate among developers.
 However, recent trends indicate a decline in its usage, dropping from 1.3% of mobile websites last year to just 0.3% this year.
 A similar pattern emerges on desktop platforms, reflecting a shift in the landscape of JavaScript bundlers.

 ### Transpilers